adambarla/CE7455/assignments/01/report/report.typ

 ```

 The validation and test accuracy reached was $77.71$% and $83.8$% respectively.
+=== Parameter interaction analysis

+@hparam_interaction shows an average validation accuracy when two parameters are kept at a specific value.
+We can observe trends that help us better understand which hyperparameters are optimal.
+For example we can see general correlation between hidden embedding size and validation accuracy, which is not suprising.
+Adam and RMSprop optimizers seem to generally dominate, even though Adadelta reached the highest validation accuracy.
+Each optimizer has a learning rate at which it works best as it seems.
+Trend towards smaller batch sizes seems curious.
+Given more time I would explore it further.

+#figure(
+  image("./figures/hparam_interaction.png" , width: 90%),
+  caption: [Each square represents a mean validation accuracy of runs with two parameters set to particular value.],
+  placement: top,
+) <hparam_interaction>

+For the next experiments I will use Adam with hidden dimension of $200$, batch size of 32.
+Learning rate may vary in the future but a good value for this configuration seems $0.001$.

 ==
 #text(fill:gray)[Implement regularization techniques, describe them, and report accuracy results after application.